Edward Happer is a registered dietitian and health blogger. He owns a nutrition clinic and shares his experience in running a business.

 Purpose of Different Types of Audits

-- Gives confidence in the integrity of corporate reporting for the benefit of stakeholders and society as a whole, by providing an external and objective view on the reports given by management.
+- Gives confidence in the integrity of corporate reporting for the benefit of stakeholders and society as a whole by providing an external and objective view of the reports given by management.

-Internal Auditing An independent, objective assurance and consulting activity designed to add value and improve an organization’s operations.
+An independent, objective assurance and consulting activity designed to add value and improve an organisation’s operations.

-- Objective is to assist management and staff in the effective discharge of their duties.
+- The objective is to assist management and staff in the effective discharge of their duties.

 - To identify and recommend ways in which the return for resources employed may be maximised.

 A performance evaluation which aims to help safeguard the environment.